Skip to content

 Types of payment methods

-Business owners and consumers both benefit from the wide range of payment methods to choose from.
-Each offers its own pros and cons, as well as differing processing times.
+Business owners and consumers benefit from a wide range of payment methods.
+Each offers its pros and cons, as well as different processing times.
 Here are several of the most frequently used payment methods to consider.

 1. Cheque payment processing time

-Processing paper cheques used to be a lengthy process.
-Fortunately, today in the UK all sterling cheques use the Image Clearing Scheme which operates using a two-day cycle.
-This means if you pay in a cheque before the bank’s cut-off time, it should be cleared by the end of the following business day.
+Processing paper cheques was a lengthy process.
+Fortunately, today in the UK, all sterling cheques use the Image Clearing Scheme, which operates using a two-day cycle.
+If you pay in a cheque before the bank’s cut-off time, it should be cleared by the end of the following business day.

 Pros: